To empower and support abused and neglected children in the care of Child Protective Services.

-Each Wednesday, during the CBS Austin 6:30pm news, anchor Lindsay Liepman introduces a new child looking for a forever family.
+Each Wednesday, during the CBS Austin 6:30pm news, reporter Melanie Barden introduces a new child looking for a forever family.
 These segments are crucial in raising awareness about the children featured in The Heart Gallery of Central Texas.
-This week we meet Ranayja, who got to tumble and cheer with the Hyde Park Baptist High School cheerleaders.
+This week we meet Marshall, who got a private lesson with Harlem Globetrotter “El Gato.”

 Each week CBS Austin features a Central Texas child waiting to be adopted.
 But what happens when the child ages out of the foster care system and doesn't find a forever family?
 Learn more about how our YES Mentoring program helps set up teens and young adults for success on their own.

 Board Chair Elect

 Past Board Chair